gcman/gcman.github.io/content/euler-48.md

 ## Project Euler

-To solve the Project Euler problem, we write a `while` loop using the function `ways`.
+To solve the Project Euler problem, we write a while loop using the function `ways`.
 We increment our index $i$, which is initialized at 3, until $i$ is composite.
-Then, if `ways(i) == 0`, we break the loop; we have found the smallest number that cannot be represented as conjectured.
+Then, if `ways(i) == 0`, we break the loop; we have found the smallest number that cannot be represented as Goldbach conjectured.
-Otherwise, we increment $i$ by 2, to the next odd number.
+Otherwise, we increment $i$ by 2.